stweiz/aws-ecr-gitlab/README.md

 2. Settings
 3. CI / CD
 4. Variables
-5. Add a new variable with the key "AWS_ACCESS_KEY_ID" and the value of the "Access Key ID", which you've got while creating a new AWS user
+5. Add a new variable with the key "AWS_ACCESS_KEY_ID" and the value of the **Access Key ID**, which you've got while creating a new AWS user
-6. Add another variable with the key "AWS_SECRET_ACCESS_KEY" and the value of the "Secret Access Key", which you've also got while creating a new AWS user
+6. Add another variable with the key "AWS_SECRET_ACCESS_KEY" and the value of the **Secret Access Key**, which you've also got while creating a new AWS user
-7. Optional: Add a variable for the URI to the Docker image repository in ECR: As key for example: CI_REGISTRY_IMAGE_AWS and the value of the ECR URI: `<account_id>.dkr.ecr.<region>.amazonaws.com/<service_name>`
+7. Optional: Add a variable for the URI to the Docker image repository in ECR.
+As key for example: CI_REGISTRY_IMAGE_AWS and the value of the ECR URI: `<account_id>.dkr.ecr.<region>.amazonaws.com/<service_name>`

 ### .gitlab-ci.yml